 Maybe I am doing Marge a disservice but I got the impression her motivation to believe in the dinosaur-conspiracy was desire.
 It seemed as though she preferred the conspiracy.
 Plus it’s possible she didn’t want to back down (another perfectly understandable and entirely human behaviour).

 Thing is, she didn’t have a counterargument to my evidence while I had counterarguments to every point she made.
-There’s a good litmus test.
-A sound theory should be able to explain not just the evidence, but also dis-confirm the counterarguments.
+That’s probably a good litmus test: a sound theory should be able to explain not just the evidence, but also dis-confirm the counterarguments.

 Why are Conspiracy Theories Popular?

 It’s not surprising that conspiracy theories are common.
-Conspiracy theories make us feel special and clever.
-They usually have some vaguely Scientific, political, economic, technological or sociological spin to them which sounds like the kind of thing we’ve heard experts saying.
+They usually have some Scientific, political, economic, technological or sociological spin to them which sounds like the kind of thing we’ve heard experts saying.

-"Moon landing faked because USA wanted to embarrass USSR".
-This has an authentic ring to it.
-By understanding such a theory we’re showing other people (and ourselves) that we understand history, global politics, government behaviour and we therefore have a claim to intellectual understanding.
+"Moon landing faked because USA wanted to embarrass USSR" has an authentic ring to it.
+By understanding such a theory we’re showing other people (and ourselves) that we understand history, global politics, governmental behaviour and we therefore have a claim to intellectual understanding.

-Plus it feels good to believe something like that: you’re one of the few people who’s seen through the lies.
-You’ve managed to outwit the people in government and that makes you feel good.
+Plus it feels good to believe you’re one of the few people who’s seen through the lies.
+You’ve managed to outwit the people in charge and that makes you feel good.
 Of course it does.
 Everyone likes to feel clever.

 Thing is, the world is run largely in secret.
 None of us are privy to the meetings which take place in a government’s inner chambers or in a corporation’s boardroom.
 None of us know what the intelligence agencies are up to and none of us know what’s inside Area 51 (or, to give it its proper name: Homey Airport at Groom Lake).

 We get to put a little cross on a piece of paper every few years and otherwise we’re sort of powerless.
-That’s not nice.
-Conspiracy theories give us a sense of control again, like we have some power over the faceless corporations which run a lot of our lives.
+That’s not a nice feeling.
+Conspiracy theories give us a sense of control again, like we have power over the faceless corporations which run much of our lives.
 There’s an obvious attraction there.

 Conspiracy theories also give you explanations (even blame) for why things happen.
 For instance, during the outbreaks of AIDS, H1N1 and Ebola there were conspiracy theories everywhere.
 It’s very tempting to put an organisation in place as having “started the disease” because it gives us someone to be angry at, rather than the cold, blunt truth that horrible things happen without reason and we cannot stop them easily.